 Even if you’re not going to be selling your product on Amazon, you can still use Amazon’s data to figure out the demand for your product.
 If a product is selling well on Amazon, it is usually selling well in other marketplaces.

-At Jungle Scout, we say you should aim for around 10 sales per day or 300 sales per month.
+At Jungle Scout, we say you should aim for at least 10 sales per day or 300 sales per month.
 If you take a look at the top 10 or so products on an Amazon search results page, you want the total monthly sales of all those top-selling products to be around 3,000.

 This shows us that there is decent demand in the market to make some sales and compete with other brands.